 Offline marketing is restricted to the physical location that your business is based in.
 Online marketing, however, allows you to reach out to a significantly larger pool of audience, without any geographical constraints.
 You can be marketing to your target market in Asia even when you are physically based in the US.
 This flexibility is extremely useful especially if your business provides service as a product.

 5. Change in Consumer Expectations

-Pretty similar to point 3, understanding your consumer’s expectations, behaviors and perceived value is a good measurement to which kind of marketing approach you should be looking at.
+Pretty similar to point 3, understanding your consumer’s expectations, behaviors, and perceived value is a good measurement of which kind of marketing approach you should be looking at.
 There is a bare-minimal to which consumers are expecting of businesses.
 No doubt it depends on the nature of your business as mentioned in point 1.
-Consumers will not be expecting full running website for a small cafe, but if you are offering a service and other consumer goods/hardware, having no forms of online presence will lower the credibility of your company, and make your business seemingly dodgy.
+Consumers will not be expecting a full running website for a small cafe, but if you are offering a service and other consumer goods/hardware, having no forms of online presence will lower the credibility of your company, and make your business seemingly dodgy.